jpegleg/dwarven-toolbox/README.md

 -8480526731661512248
 ```
 We could of course add handling for this type of thing in BASH, just as we are with the argument length property in the dwarven-toolbox.
 Even so, not having to deal with that is part of why some of these simple math utilties are included here.

-Large numbers can be handled using additional crate if you feel the need to implement support for that!
-See https://docs.rs/num-bigint/latest/num_bigint/ for more information on that subject.